Penny (The Big Bang Theory)

-Penelope "Penny" Hofstadter is a fictional character from the American CBS sitcom The Big Bang Theory, portrayed by actress Kaley Cuoco.
-She is the primary female character in the series, befriending her neighbors Leonard Hofstadter (Johnny Galecki) and Sheldon Cooper (Jim Parsons), two physicists employed at the California Institute of Technology (Caltech).
-Penny's lack of advanced education sets her apart from the group, and her outgoing personality and social aptitude drastically contrast with the personalities of the primary male characters in the series.
+Penelope "Penny" Hofstadter is a fictional character from the 2007–2019 American CBS sitcom The Big Bang Theory, portrayed by actress Kaley Cuoco.
+She is the primary female character in the series, befriending her neighbors Sheldon Cooper (Jim Parsons) and her future husband Leonard Hofstadter (Johnny Galecki), two physicists employed at the California Institute of Technology (Caltech).

+Penny's lack of higher education sets her apart from the group, and her outgoing personality and social aptitude drastically contrast with their more introverted and socially awkward personalities, especially the male characters.
 She is the primary love interest of Leonard, who briefly dates her during the third season.
 This relationship is later resumed in the fifth season and culminates in their engagement at the end of the seventh season and their wedding at the start of season nine.